-If there is really nothing new under the Sun, then how can anyone explain the non-stopping evolution of our civilisation?
-Changes in society, art and economy may be suggesting that we are perusing new forms and models of existence on Earth.
-But in truth their mechanisms are all based on the same set of few primal aspects of human nature: curiosity, the need for comfort and a bit of entertainment.
-We all like the songs we already well know.
-And interactivity in art is no exception: it is as old as the art itself.
-It is just today that we are discovering its new, digital face.
+If there is really nothing new under the Sun then what is the reason behind the non-stopping evolution of our civilization?
+Changes in society, art and economy may be suggesting that we are perusing new forms and models of existence on Earth but in truth their mechanisms are all based on the same set of few primal aspects of human nature: curiosity, the need for comfort and a bit of entertainment.
+So-called interactivity in art is no exception: it is as old as the art itself.

-Here are some examples to support that theory.
+Here are some examples to support that statement.

 2. Chinese scrolls.
-The scroll is a specific type of a canvas which determines the philosophy behind its composition.
+The scroll is a specific type of canvas determined by the philosophy behind its composition.
 Chinese painting does not have one point of view.
-Instead it has multiply perspectives (completely opposite to Renaissance European painting), which are revealed throughout the process of watching the scroll.
+Instead it has multiple perspectives (completely opposite to Renaissance European painting), which are revealed throughout the process of watching the scroll.
 The narrative is programmed by the artist while the pace is completely up to the viewer.

 4. The Ambassadors by Hans Holbein the Younger.
-Everyone who lived during the Renaissance in Europe was acutely aware of death: it was a much more visible phenomenon than it is today because of numerous epidemics.
-As a result, Christians felt a need to exercise their souls and incorporate memento mori aspect into the art works which they were living with.
+People who lived in Renaissance Europe were acutely aware of death: it was a much more visible phenomenon than it is today because of numerous epidemics.
+As a result, Christians felt a need to exercise their souls and incorporate memento mori aspects into the art pieces they were living with.
 The Ambassadors’s most significant deathly sign is the unmissable anamorphic skull that stretches across the painting’s bottom center.
 Its skewed perspective renders the skull largely unreadable when viewed straight-on, that is why, the painting may have been originally positioned beside a doorway in a private chateau, so that a viewer walking past from the side would be confronted with the grinning face of death.

 5. Monet’s water lilies.
 Many of the famous water lilies paintings are like abstractions when examined from a small distance.
 Monet was making them while being almost blind.
 Regardless, he knew exactly what he was doing, as he had years of experience in watching his garden and how it was changing thanks to the light throughout the course of a day and the seasons.
 His experiences are translated into the way the paintings are displayed: in the rooms with natural light.
 Daylight animates them, as if with each gaze you see a slightly different painting.
 The visual capacity of Monet’s paintings makes them one of the most interactive yet subtle works of art of all times.